sismo-core/sismo-docs/tutorials/sismo-connect/authenticate-your-users-with-sismo-connect.md

 The `anonUserId` corresponds to a unique identifier for the user Data Vault, the best part of it is that this `anonUserId` is derived from the `appId` so it is impossible to compare two identifiers from two different apps implementing sismoConnect. **The `anonUserId` can be used in your application as a user identifier**.

-A user has now the ability to privately authenticate himself in any application integrating sismoConnect by proving that he owns a Data Vault. 🤘
+A user has now the ability to privately authenticate himself in any application integrating Sismo Connect by proving that he owns a Data Vault. 🤘

 {% hint style="success" %}
 You can view the complete backend integration for a simple auth [here](https://github.com/sismo-core/sismo-connect-boilerplate/blob/main/src/pages/api/verify-simple-auth.ts).